Edward

 jointed bodies, molded painted hair, painted or sleep eyes, closed

-painted mouth, all are unmarked.
+painted mouth, all dolls are unmarked.
 These are Horsman's

 dolls.
 Sue at 14" may have a body twist waist.